Philosophers

 In two papers written in 1952 David Bohm proposed to reconsider de Broglie's idea of "hidden variables" as an explanation of the Einstein-Podolsky-Rosen Paradox.
 A few years later, Bohm and his student Yahir Aharonov designed a new version of the EPR experiment based on entangled electrons.

-That same year, Bohm wrote his classic book Causality and Chance in Modern Physics, and de Broglie wrote a preface, hoping for a return to a deeper level deterministic physics, which would explain the probabilistic and statistical properties of quantum mechanics.
+That same year, Bohm wrote his classic book Causality and Chance in Modern Physics, and de Broglie wrote a preface, in which he hoped Bohm could discover a deeper level deterministic physics, which would explain and replace the probabilistic and statistical properties of quantum mechanics seen by Einstein, Heisenberg, Born, and Dirac.

 For Scholars